huntdatacenter/docs/docs/system-status.md

 # System status

+::: tip All systems
+Operational
+:::

-::: danger System access
+**2022-09-08 12:12** - System access operational.

 **2022-09-08 11:30** - Access to VPN is restricted due to unknown reasons.
 We are investigating.
 Next update here 13:00.
 Rolling updates in Slack.
-:::

 <!--